-I certify that, to the best of my knowledge and belief, that:
+We certify that, to the best of my knowledge and belief, that:

-- 1. The statements of fact contained in this report are true and correct. - 2.
-My unbiased, professional analyses, opinions and conclusions relative to the available market data are subject to the assumptions and limiting conditions found herein. - 3.
-I have no present or prospective interest in the property that is the subject of this report and I have no personal interest or bias with respect to the parties involved. - 4.
-My compensation is not contingent on an action or event resulting from the analyses, opinions or conclusions or use of this report. - 5.
-My analysis, opinions and conclusions were developed and this report has been prepared in conformity with the minimum reporting requirements of the Code of Ethics and Standards of Professional Practice of the Texas Appraiser Licensing and Certification Board. - 6.
-The use of this report is subject to the requirements of the Texas Appraiser Licensing and Certification Board relating to review by their duly authorized representative. - 7.
-Steve Wenzel has personally inspected the subject property. - 8.
-No one provided significant professional assistance to the person(s) signing this report. - 9.
-The appraised value is not based on a requested minimum valuation, specific valuation or approval of a loan. - 10.
-I am of the opinion that as of June 20, 2013 the Estimated Market Value of the Fee Simple Title of the subject property is best represented as \$275,000.
+1. The statements of fact contained in this report are true and correct.

+2. Our unbiased, professional analyses, opinions and conclusions relative to the available market data are subject to the assumptions and limiting conditions found herein.

+3. We have no present or prospective interest in the property that is the subject of this report and I have no personal interest or bias with respect to the parties involved.

+4. Our compensation is not contingent on an action or event resulting from the analyses, opinions or conclusions or use of this report.

+5. Our analysis, opinions and conclusions were developed and this report has been prepared in conformity with the minimum reporting requirements of the Code of Ethics and Standards of Professional Practice of the Texas Appraiser Licensing and Certification Board.

+6. The use of this report is subject to the requirements of the Texas Appraiser Licensing and Certification Board relating to review by their duly authorized representative.

+7. Steve Wenzel has personally inspected the subject property.

+8. No one provided significant professional assistance to the person(s) signing this report.

+9. The appraised value is not based on a requested minimum valuation, specific valuation or approval of a loan.

+10. We are of the opinion that as of March 6, 2015 the Estimated Market Value of the Fee Simple Title of the subject property is best represented as \$50,000.

-Will Marasek
+Will Marasle

-Will Marasek
+Will Marasek TX-1330580-R

-TX-1330580